Saraholoughlin5/Milestone-Project-3/README.md

 - My own recipes are easily identifiable on the homepage after I log in ('Edit' button present beside the recipe title)
 - If I navigate to my profile page I can see that all of the recipes submitted to the app are visible
 - The 'Edit' and 'Delete' buttons are also available and functional
 - I can easily police the site via my profile page, to either update or remove a non-compliant Recipe

 ### **Testing**<a name="testing"></a>

 User testing was employed to ensure that the site operates as expected when deployed.
 The navigation and functionality was checked for each page.
 Links were also tested.

-App testing was carried out at various stages when setting up the app.
+App testing was carried out stages when setting up the app.
 Browser and device compatability was also checked.
 Please find details below.

 ### **Testing**<a name="testing"></a>

 #### **User Testing**<a name="usertesting"></a>

+Three users were created: Sarah, David and Admin.
+Admin can edit and delete all recipes via their Profile page, all other users can only edit or delete their own.

+1. Username: Admin  Password: Administrator
+2. Username: David  Password: David
+3. Username: sarah  Password: sarah

 | Test Case               | Action             | Expected Result  | Result           | Status|
 | :-------------------- | :-------------------- | :---------------- | :---------------- | :----- |